ans-group/docs.ukfast.co.uk/source/security/ddos/generalinformation.md

 ## How do DDoS attacks work?

-Most DDoS attacks are layer 3 or 4 network "volumentric flood" attacks, where the objective is to saturate the bandwidth to your servers and consume your server resources to the point where requests can no longer be processed correctly.
-These flood attacks target various network protocols such as UDP, IMCP, SYN/TCP and more.
+Most DDoS attacks are layer 3 or 4 network "volumetric flood" attacks, where the objective is to saturate the bandwidth to your servers and consume your server resources to the point where requests can no longer be processed correctly.
+These flood attacks target various network protocols such as UDP, ICMP, SYN/TCP and more.
 They are often measured based on the amount of traffic attacking your site in Gbit/s.

 DDoS attacks may also target your application itself (layer 7 attacks), to try and exploit vulnerabilities and cause your web server to fail.
 These attacks may often send malformed packets which can't be handled correctly by your application, again causing it to fail.